googlecartographer/rfcs/text/0000-struct-sensor-id.md

 This allows us to implement distributed local/global mapping in a clean way, such as removing range finder sensors from the set and adding a sensor type for local slam results.

 As an additional benefit, future concepts about properties of sensors would be easy to implement.
+For instance, it would be easy to include collator timeouts or tag "sparse sensors" that processing should not wait for.

 ## Discussion Points
 [discussion]: #discussion